chethanv-20/GymFlow/README.md

 Requirements
 1. Node should be installed
 2. VS code should be installed
-3. You know be knowing basics of routing in middleware
+3. You know be knowing basics of routing in middleware( node and express routing)

 ## steps to run the application